bottenderjs/bottenderjs.github.io/content/docs/Guides-Telegram.md

 ### Webhook URL

 Your bot receives updates via an outgoing webhook which is a specific `URL`.
-When there has any updates for the bot, Telegram will send an HTTPS request to the webhook `URL`.
+When there are any updates for the bot, Telegram will send an HTTPS request to the webhook `URL`.

 ## Build your first Telegram bot